Deathraymind/obsidian/pages/Learning Constructers.md

   }
   ```
 - ```java
+  // MyProgram.java
   Car x = new Car("red", 4, true, 2000.0, 5);
   ```
 -
 - Overloaded Constructors
 	- you can have a constructer with the same paramters in a different order or with a different numbers of parameters.
 	- ```java
+	  Car.java
 	  public  Car(int numSeats, int numDoors) { // The signature of the constructer is the parameters this.numSeats = numSeats;
 	          this.numDoors = numDoors;
 	          this.color = "Silver";